 Ligaments are bands of tissues that connect the bones and support the joints.
 Damage to these tissues may be in the form of stretches, tears or ruptures.
 Any of these can cause a considerable amount of pain, limiting your movement and affecting all aspects of your life.
 Surgery is often necessary to treat more serious ligament injuries.
 This is followed by an extended recovery time.

-Ligament injuries may result from several different types of accidents resulting in a compensation claim, including but not limited to:
+Ligament injuries may result from many different types of accidents resulting in a compensation claim, including:

 Slip, trip and fall accidents commonly damage the ligaments in the back, ankles, knees, hands, and wrists depending on how you fall and if you put your hand out to stop your fall.